fas7blas7/DemoApiTesting-DemoNUnitTesting/README.md

     Create a demoData.json file in the root directory or specify the path to a valid JSON file for testing the deserialization. 📝

 Code Walkthrough 📚
+WeatherForecast Class 🌦️

+The project includes a WeatherForecast class that serves as a model for weather data.
+It contains three properties: Date, TemperatureC, and Summary, which can be serialized and deserialized into/from JSON.

+public class WeatherForecast
+{
+    public DateTime Date { get; set; } = DateTime.Now;

+    //[JsonProperty("temperature_c")]
+    public int TemperatureC { get; set; } = 30;

+    public string Summary { get; set; } = "Hot summer days";
+}

+Properties:

+    Date: A DateTime property that stores the date of the forecast.
+It's initialized to the current date and time by default (DateTime.Now).
+    TemperatureC: An integer property representing the temperature in Celsius.
+By default, it’s set to 30 (hot day).
+    Summary: A string property for a summary of the weather (e.g., "Hot summer days").

+JsonProperty Attribute (Commented Out):

+//[JsonProperty("temperature_c")]

+    If uncommented, this attribute changes the serialized name of the TemperatureC property to temperature_c in the resulting JSON.
+For example, it would serialize like this:

+    {
+      "Date": "2025-02-28T14:45:00",
+      "temperature_c": 30,
+      "Summary": "Hot summer days"
+    }

+Usage:

+    The WeatherForecast class can be serialized and deserialized using Newtonsoft.Json and System.Text.Json.
+    When serialized, the object is converted into a JSON string that can be transmitted to a web API or saved locally.
+    The object can also be created from a JSON string by deserializing it.

 1. JSON Serialization and Deserialization

     System.Text.Json.JsonSerializer and Newtonsoft.Json.JsonConvert are used for serializing and deserializing JSON to/from WeatherForecast objects. 🌦️